seekerted/AbyssDeep/README.md

 To uninstall everything, simply revert the _executable folder_ back to the state before you pasted everything in.

-### Customizing features
+### Disabling features

-I've made the mod in a way that you can enable/disable each feature.
-In the `Mods\seekerted-AbyssDeep\Scripts\main.lua` file, there are lines that say `<feature>.SetEnabled(true)` somewhere near the top or so.
-Change the `true` to `false` to disable and vice versa.
+I've made the mod in a way that you can disable a feature or bugfix.
+In the `Mods\seekerted-AbyssDeep\Scripts\main.lua` file, there are lines that say `require("...")`.
+These are named accordingly and correspond to each feature or bugfix.
+If you want to disable them, add `-- ` to the beginning of the line (i.e `-- require("...")`).

-If you're more of an advanced user you can edit the script.

 ## Credits